Carry the Kettle Nakoda Nation

 Carry the Kettle Nakoda Nation (Ceġa'kin Nakoda Oyadebi [Chay-gah-keen oya-day], "Carries the kettle", also known as Assiniboine First Nation or Assiniboine 76) is a Nakota (Assiniboine) First Nation in Canada located about 80 km east of Regina, Saskatchewan, and 13 km south of Sintaluta.
 The reservation is in Treaty 4 territory.

-The Cypress Hills, known as traditional Nakoda/Assiniboine territory are within the boundaries of Treaty 4.
-Bands signed treaty and were also given Reservations within their traditional territories.
+The Cypress Hills, known as traditional Nakoda/Assiniboine territory, are within the boundaries of Treaty 4.
+Bands signed a treaty and were also given reservations within their traditional territories.

 Other previous names of the Carry the Kettle Nakoda/Assiniboine band have been: